Doctoral studies, which lead to the degree of PhD in Law, are designed to train scientists capable of performing independent scientific research.

 Admission to doctoral studies

 Applicants must have a Master’s degree in Law or a higher education degree equivalent to it.
 Detailed information about the required application documents can be found here.
-The deadline for submission of documents is usually the end of June.
+The deadline for the project submission is the 23rd of June 17 pm.
+The project should be sent via email to email@example.com

 Entrance grade is composed of: